Bringing Precision Medicine to AML Patients

 Today, we know that AML is not a single disease, but rather a group of more than 10 subtypes and other rare mutations.
 Once an elusive enemy, researchers are now able to identify and target these specific subtypes, and nine new therapies – all advanced with LLS support – have been added to our arsenal in the past two years, following approval from the U.S. Food and Drug Administration (FDA).

 Still, much work remains.
-Only about one in four AML patients survives five years after diagnosis.
+Among adults over the age of 60, only about one in four AML patients survives five years after diagnosis.
 LLS is leading the charge against AML through the Beat AML® Master Clinical Trial, a collaborative clinical trial that aims to change the paradigm of treatment through a precision medicine approach.

 How is the Beat AML® Master Clinical Trial transforming AML treatment?

 The Beat AML® Master Clinical Trial is the first collaborative precision medicine clinical trial in a blood cancer.
 The trial uses advanced genomic technology to identify each patient’s cancer-driving genetic mutations, and then matches patients to the most promising, targeted treatment.
 While a typical clinical trial studies one drug or one combination of drugs, we are testing multiple therapies in multiple study arms simultaneously.
 This Master Trial protocol – developed with guidance from the FDA – not only has the power to bring new therapies to AML patients faster, but also has the potential to stand as a model for future clinical trials for other cancers.